 There was no loudspeaker announcement acknowledging what had just happened.
 The guy was simply disappeared like a Soviet dissident.
 At the next coffee break the Post Office grapevine passed the news that not only were we being watched from above like gamblers in a casino but there were spies working among us posing as trainees and lifers.
 We were slaving in the Grand Central Gulag.

 As the psychedelic sixties deflated into the sinister seventies, America was suddenly full of draft-dodgers, drug-burnouts and college-dropouts.
 They had few prospects and fewer skills.
 I was among their number.
-We “cultural casualties” wore the facial expression seen on the faces of people whose home had just been sucked away by a cyclone.
+We “cultural casualties” wore the facial expression seen on the faces of people whose home has just been sucked away by a cyclone.
 It asked, “What the fuck just happened?”
-It asked the more terrifying, “What am I gonna do now?”
+It asked the more terrifying question, “What am I gonna do now?”

-The answer for many of us was, “Take the Post Office test.”
+The answer for many of was, “Take the Post Office test.”

 I was among their number.

-The Post office was a union job, a job for life, a job with a uniform and a good pension and… and… “Jesus Christ,” I thought, “how the fuck did I get here?
+The Post Office was a union job, a job for life, a job with a uniform and a good pension and… and… “Jesus Christ,” I thought, “how the fuck did I get here?
 I’m an actor.
 I’m supposed to be a Broadway star.
-I can play a mailman not be one.”
+I supposed to play a mailman not be one.”

 And, in fact, I was then starring off-off-off Broadway in a roach-infested basement in Manhattan.
 But, I figured I could get a graveyard shift at the P.O. that would pay my rent and leave my days free for auditions, lunches at the Four Seasons with movie stars and eight shows a week on the Great White Way.
 I might need this back-up job for a month or two.
 Tops.